 Are you tempted to whisk your toddler off after you see him hit another child?
 Yes, remove him if it looks like he’s about to hit the other child again.

 But don’t plop him in a corner and expect him to “learn his lesson.”
 He won’t.
 He doesn’t even know how to describe how he’s feeling, much less analyze his misbehavior.

 For all we know, the lesson he’s learning is that feeling upset means time at the corner.

 Having a time in isn’t rewarding his bad behavior.
 Rewarding his bad behavior means letting him hit his brother all he wants.
 Don’t withhold your love as a form of punishment.
-At this point, he needs compassion and your help to reassure him he’s not a bad person, even as you set limits.
+He needs compassion and your help to reassure him he’s not a bad person, even as you set limits.

-Your child is a baby.
+Your child is still a toddler.
 This doesn’t excuse poor behavior, but many of the things kids do are still appropriate for their age.
-Hitting is, unfortunately, a way for babies to express their frustration.
-Teach him hitting isn’t acceptable, but don’t blame for stirring trouble as if he knew what he was doing.
+Hitting is, unfortunately, a way for kids to express their frustration.
+Teach her hitting isn’t acceptable, but don’t blame for stirring trouble as if she knew what she was doing.

-Your baby may hit for valid reasons: He felt hurt or confused when someone took a toy.
-Or when someone interrupted his one-on-one time with mommy.
-Or when someone knocked into him and he didn’t like it.
+Your toddler may hit for valid reasons: She felt hurt or confused when someone took a toy, or when someone interrupted his one-on-one time with mommy.
+Maybe someone knocked into her and she didn’t like it.

-It was just his reaction that was wrong, and in time he’ll learn hitting is wrong.
-But he’ll learn it quicker when he feels reassured his feelings are valid and he isn’t a bad person.
-That you still love him.
+It was just her reaction that was wrong, and in time she’ll learn that she’s not supposed to hit.
+But she’ll learn it quicker when she feels reassured her feelings are valid and she isn’t a bad person.

 “Let’s not pay so much attention to when he hits,” my husband began.
 “It’s easy to forget to notice him when he’s playing well.”
 And here begins the tricky part.
 We give attention when kids misbehave.
 We need to intervene, connect or correct during scuffles.